Varshinigarlapati963/Code_Tech_03/README.md

 # Code_Tech_03
-## 🔍 Overview of the CodTechBot Project
+## 🔍 Overview of the Urs ChatBot Project
 This chatbot is built using:

 NLTK: For natural language processing (tokenizing, lemmatizing).